kyurikotpq-me/tarot-analyzer/README.md

 2. Install a code editor software on your computer.
 I prefer using Visual Studio Code ("VS Code") - it's free works right out of the box
 3. If you're using VS Code, I have recommended extensions to help you work faster :D

+Alternatively, to skip all these installations, use [Google Colab](https://colab.research.google.com/drive/1pJxrHU5zqOqP5PH9sLTAI4nsCP5ZCMTB?usp=sharing).

 If you don't wanna watch the replay, I've summarized the process I have for approaching programming problems [here](wiki/programming-process.md).
 I've also summarized [best practices](wiki/best-practices.md) that have helped me debug more quickly.
+My thought process is also [documented](wiki/thought-process.md).

-Both lists are not exhaustive, so feel free to experiment and create your own list :D
+All lists are not exhaustive, so feel free to experiment and create your own list :D

 ## Acknowledgements
 The card meanings are obtained from [Biddy Tarot](https://biddytarot.com).